-Snoring is the sound of partially obstructed airway during sleep.
-Snoring increases with age and weight and can be the sign of a very serious medical condition know as obstructive sleep apnea.
+Snoring is the sound of a partially-obstructed airway during sleep.
+Snoring often increases with age and weight and can be the sign of a very serious medical condition known as obstructive sleep apnea.
 At DNA Dental, we offer sleep apnea help to our dental patients in Dallas.
 We offer a variety of oral appliances and treatment options to help reduce obstructive sleep apnea symptoms.

-Oral appliance therapy is best indicated for people who snore, have mild to moderate OSA, are CPAP intolerant, grind their teeth and have TMJ and facial pain.
-Oral appliances are custom fitted mouth guards which are made specifically for you.
-These appliances are designed to move lower jaw forward to keep the airway open while sleeping by preventing the tongue from falling back.
+Oral appliance therapy is best for people who snore, have mild to moderate OSA, are CPAP intolerant, grind their teeth and/or have TMJ/facial pain.
+Oral appliances are custom-fitted mouth guards, which are made specifically for you.
+These appliances are designed to move the lower jaw forward, keeping the airway open while you’re sleeping by preventing the tongue from falling back.
 They fit into the mouth by snapping over the upper and lower arches of the teeth.
 Most are adjustable, meaning we can fine-tune the position for your jaw for the most effective treatment.

 Some benefits of oral appliances include a comfortable and tolerable way to protect the teeth and to promote optimal sleep.
 Oral devices don’t give the dry and itchy nose that those that use CPAP masks complain of.
 There is also less equipment to deal with when sleeping.

 Dental Appliance Candidates